FatigueDev/exray/doc_extras/guides/opening-a-window.md

 ## Baby Steps - Running from IEX to get the vibe

-Once you have ensured that you are setup (added the `:exray` version to your mix dependencies), you're ready to rumble.
+Once you have ensured that you are setup by adding `:exray` to your [mix dependencies](../../README.md#adding-exray-to-your-mixexs-dependencies) and [compiled your NIFs](../../README.md#compiling-exray-nifs), you're ready to rumble.

 Begin by running `iex -S mix` in the root of your project, then try the following: